 Once a small hamlet on the Songhua River – Harbin means ‘a place for drying fishing nets’ in the Manchu language, Harbin grew into one of the biggest cities in Northeast China.
 With a small, shady and pleasant downtown area with pedestrian streets, a riverfront and a number of historical and religious sites, Harbin is well worth a visit.

 We particularly enjoyed the old part of town.
 The area around the cobbled pedestrian Zhongyang Street is home to beautiful 19th and early 20th century buildings.
 The old quarter is vibrant with street artists and locals dancing in the evening.

-At the far end of pedestrian street runs the riverfront.
-A wide boulevard shaded with trees, it’s where many locals go at night or in the weekends.
+At the far end of the pedestrian street runs the riverfront.
+A wide boulevard shaded with trees, it’s where many locals go at night or on the weekends.
 The area is alive with street artists live music, and a couple of places to get a drink or a snack.

 Harbin is one of China’s cities where many nationalities can apply for 72-hour visa-free transit when they arrive at the airport.
 Do make sure to have an onward ticket.

 - By plane